IAD-ZHDK/ChatGPT_arduino/readme.md

 1. Open the config.js file
 2. Change the system text to modify the behaviour of the chatbot.
-3. Each request to the API send all of the system instructions and message history, so keep the length of instructions to minimal to [avoid exceeding the token quota](https://openai.com/pricing).
+3. Each request to the API sends all of the system instructions and message history, so keep the length of instructions to minimal to [avoid exceeding the token quota](https://openai.com/pricing).

 ## Custom Functions